 Conference Call Details

-Standex will host a conference call for investors today, February 2, 2016 at 10:00 a.m.
+Standex will host a conference call for investors today, February 3, 2017 at 10:00 a.m.
 ET.
 On the call, David Dunbar, President and CEO, and Thomas DeByle, CFO, will review the Company’s financial results and business and operating highlights.
-Interested parties may access the call by dialing (877) 847-6070 in the U.S. and (631) 813-4923 internationally; the passcode is 19890649.
-The live audio feed of the call, which will be supplemented by a slide presentation, can be accessed in the “Webcasts and Presentations” tab in the “Investors” section of the company’s website, located at: www.standex.com.
-For those unable to participate in the live conference call, a playback will be available through February 9, 2016.
-To listen to the playback, please dial (800) 585-8367 in the U.S. or (404) 537-3406 internationally; the passcode is 19890649.
+Investors interested in listening to the webcast and viewing the slide presentation should log on to the “Investors” section of Standex’s website under the subheading, “Webcasts and Presentations”, located at www.standex.com.
+A replay of the webcast will also be available on the Company’s web site shortly after the conclusion of the presentation.
+To listen to the playback, please dial (800) 585-8367 in the U.S. or (404) 537-3406 internationally; the passcode is 60218259.
 The webcast replay also can be accessed in the “Investor Relations” section of the Company’s website, located at www.standex.com.

 Use of Non-GAAP Financial Measures

-Standex International Corporation is a multi-industry manufacturer in five broad business segments: Food Service Equipment Group, Engineering Technologies Group, Engraving Group, Electronics Products Group, and Hydraulics Products Group with operations in the United States, Europe, Canada, Australia, Singapore, Mexico, Brazil, Argentina, Turkey, South Africa, India and China.
+Standex International Corporation is a multi-industry manufacturer in five broad business segments: Food Service Equipment, Engineering Technologies, Engraving, Electronics, and Hydraulics with operations in the United States, Europe, Canada, Australia, Singapore, Mexico, Brazil, Argentina, Turkey, South Africa, India and China.
 For additional information, visit the Company's website at https://standex.com/.